The Ice Storm (novel): Critical reception

 The Ice Storm was largely commended for its audacity and the many daring subjects explored in the novel.
 Critic Adam Begley of the Chicago Tribune called the novel: "A bitter and loving and damning tribute to the American family...
 This is a good book, packed with keen observation and sympathy for human failure" while The Guardian called it "one of the wittiest books about family life ever written."
 Amanda Heller of The Boston Globe stated "Moody brings this profusion of metaphor to order with a fierce, subversive intelligence.
 His characters, drawn with a manic acuity that isn't fully accounted for until the end, stay with us long after we've finished reading."

 The novel was a moderate success commercially; however its sales were boosted in 1997 with the release of the film adaptation.

 Film adaptation

 The film adaptation The Ice Storm featured a cast including Sigourney Weaver, Kevin Kline, Joan Allen, Christina Ricci, Tobey Maguire and Elijah Wood.
-The film was a succès d'estime as an art house film and critically acclaimed despite a poor box office; however, it gained a modest reception on subsequent home video releases.
+The film was critically acclaimed as an art house film despite a poor box office; however, it gained a modest reception on subsequent home video releases.
 While remaining more or less faithful to the book, some details were changed.
 Most notably, Weaver and Jamey Sheridan's characters were named Janey and Jim Carver, while in Moody's book, their surname was Williams.

 Impact

-The author Junot Diaz claims to have received the idea for the deep structure for The Brief Wondrous Life of Oscar Wao from this book.
+The author Junot Díaz claims to have received the idea for the deep structure for The Brief Wondrous Life of Oscar Wao from this book.